SolidStateLEDLighting/esp32-S3-idf-advanced-template-alpha-5.2/docs/project_sequences.md

   * setFlags() - Static enabling of logging statements for any area of concern during development.
   * setLogLevels() - Manually sets log levels for tasks down the call stack for development.
   * createSemaphores() - Creates any locking semaphores owned by this object.
-  * restoreVariablesFromNVS() - Brings back all our persistant data.
+  * restoreVariablesFromNVS() - Brings back all persistant data for this new object.
   * Starts a run task (if the object is designed to have a task).

 * Step 2: System calls on a class constructor.
 The system's run task (thread) runs a set of member functions much like those of the system's constructor.
 This pattern stays consistant for the sake of good programming practice.